 What have you rebelled against in the past, and what are you rebelling against now?

-I’ve always appreciated material traditions, but find myself rebelling against many traditional methods of working with clay, utilising its materiality in somewhat unorthodox ways.
+I’ve always appreciated material traditions, but find myself rebelling against many traditional methods of working with clay, utilizing its materiality in somewhat unorthodox ways.
 My practice acts as an expressive outlet to explore beyond the tried-and-true ways of using a material.

 Do you need to be a rebel to enjoy your plates?